SIE practice questionhardAnti-Money Laundering

 Why A — Structuring

-Structuring (also called 'smurfing') is the illegal practice of breaking up transactions into smaller amounts specifically to avoid triggering the $10,000 CTR filing threshold.
-Structuring is a federal crime even if the underlying funds are legitimate.
-In the money laundering cycle, placement (D) is introducing illicit funds into the financial system, layering (A) is moving funds through multiple transactions to obscure their origin, and integration (C) is reintroducing 'clean' money into the economy.
+Structuring is the illegal practice of breaking up transactions into smaller amounts specifically to avoid triggering the $10,000 Currency Transaction Report filing threshold.
+In the money laundering cycle, placement introduces illicit funds into the financial system, layering moves funds through transactions to obscure origin, and integration reintroduces apparently clean funds into the economy.

 Turn it into reps